MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-adobe-campaign-standard.md

 ## Configure Adobe Campaign Standard

-When a segment from audience insights is exported, it contains the columns you selected while defining the export destination in the previous step.
+Exported segments contain the columns you selected while defining the export destination in the previous step.
 This data can be used to [create profiles in Adobe Campaign Standard](https://experienceleague.adobe.com/docs/campaign-standard/using/profiles-and-audiences/managing-profiles/about-profiles.html#managing-profiles).

 To use the segment in Adobe Campaign Standard, we need to extend the profile schema in Adobe Campaign Standard to include two additional fields.
 Learn how to [extend the profile resource](https://experienceleague.adobe.com/docs/campaign-standard/using/developing/use-cases--extending-resources/extending-the-profile-resource-with-a-new-field.html#developing) with new fields in Adobe Campaign Standard.